Muhammad-Ashraf9/PD/Web APIs/WebAPIs-Day1.md

 > [!done] preflight request
 >
-> - is a request that is used to check if the server allows the client to send the request of the specific method (GET, POST, PUT, DELETE, ...) before sending the actual request
+> - is a request that is used to check if the server allows the client to send the request of the specific method (GET, POST, PUT, DELETE, ...) before sending the actual request(all verbs except Get, Post)

 > [!tip] create a WebAPI project
 >